Understanding Lead Hardness and Its Impact on Lead Testing and Water Quality

 The methods used to measure lead hardness

-Another method used to measure lead hardness is the use of hardness tests.
-These tests involve measuring the resistance of the lead to deformation, such as through the use of a hardness tester or other specialized equipment [3].
-Hardness tests are generally more accurate than visual inspection and can provide quantitative data on the lead hardness [4].
-However, they may not be suitable for all types of lead-based materials and may require specialized training and equipment [5].
+The other test to determine lead hardness is hardness tests.
+These tests test the lead resistance to deformation (say with a hardness tester or other specialist equipment) [3].
+Hardness test are generally more accurate than visual analysis and they can measure lead hardness in a quantitative way [4].
+But they aren’t always applicable to all lead-containing materials and might need specialized training and equipment [5].

 [1] Environmental Science & Technology.
 (2019).
 Lead Pipe Corrosion and Its Impact on Drinking Water Quality.